iBerry420/ImagineVideo-public/README.md

 ## License
 This script is open-source under the MIT License.
 Use and modify freely.

 For questions, refer to the code comments or experiment with the GUI.
-Enjoy extending your Imagine videos!"
+Enjoy extending your Imagine videos!